-We first saw Hugh Jackman take on the character in 2000’s rendition of X-Men, we then saw him play Wolverine in 9 more films including the odd cameo in X-Men: First Class and Deadpool 2.
-Needless to say, I don’t think a single person was disappointed!
-However, these portrayals of Wolverine from the softer in X-men to the downright brutal in Logan are producing new inquiring fans to ask if Wolverine is Marvel or Dc.
+We first saw Hugh Jackman take on the character in 2000’s rendition of X-Men, we then saw him play Wolverine in 9 more films including the odd cameos in X-Men: First Class and Deadpool 2.

 Is Wolverine an Avenger?

-Despite more famously being linked to the X-Men with his mutant powers, frenemy-like relationship with Cyclops, and schoolboy lust for Jean Grey; Wolverine does also appear as one of The Avengers in New Avengers #6 due to the large offer made by Tony Stark’s wallet.
+Despite more famously being linked to the X-Men with his mutant powers, frenemy-like relationship with Cyclops, and schoolboy lust for Jean Grey, Wolverine also appears as one of The Avengers in New Avengers #6 due to the large offer made from Tony Stark’s wallet.

-However, with the announcement in 2020 that Disney also purchased 20th Century Fox, this does mean that all the X-men including Wolverine can all appear in the Marvel universe in upcoming films.
+However, with the announcement in 2020 that Disney also purchased 20th Century Fox, this does mean that all the X-men, including Wolverine, will eventually be appearing in the MCU's upcoming films.